SEND Offer at Lyneham Primary School

 - Parent voice is listened to.
 Parents are a child’s first and most enduring educators and when they raise concerns about their child’s development and/or learning needs, this is taken seriously.
 Children’s behaviour can present differently in the home and school environment so it is important that a holistic view of the child is taken.

-Using the Graduated Response to SEN, all pupils receive inclusive (differentiated) Quality First Teaching referred to as Wave 1 provision.
-Through the methods of identifying SEN stated above, if a child is thought to require additional ‘catch up to keep up’ (Wave 2 Support) this will be decided upon by the class teacher and core subject leaders during pupil progress meetings and recorded on the class provision map/ AfL grid.
-This describes the targets in areas of need which a child will work towards.
+Using the Graduated Response to SEN, all pupils receive inclusive (differentiated, scaffolded or adapted) Quality First Teaching referred to as Wave 1 provision.
+Through the methods of identifying SEN stated above, if a child is thought to require additional ‘catch up to keep up’ (Wave 2 Support) this will be decided upon by the class teacher through their AfL and recorded on the class provision map/ AfL grid.
+This describes the Academic Aspirations in areas of need which a child will work towards.
 The class provision map identifies that a child requires support in order to catch up or keep up and progress of these pupils is evaluated by the class teacher and core subject leaders.
 Children who are targeted on class provision maps may receive additional support through personalised ‘academic aspirations’, differentiated tasks, booster group or 1:1 support from the class teacher or teaching assistant.

 If after this support is put into place a child continues to encounter difficulties then advice may be sought from the SENCo and/or an outside agency.
-Any recommendations and/or diagnosis made will be recorded on a Pupil Passport and progress will be reviewed with parents at least 3 times per year.
+Any recommendations and/or diagnosis made will be recorded on a Pupil Passport.
 At this point, the pupil will be recorded on the school’s SEN register as they receive SEN Support.
 Pupil voice is important in this process and the pupil is consulted on what works for them and what their aspirations are.
-Additional Wave 3 interventions that are ‘additional to and different from’ in class learning are tracked and monitored by the SENCo.
+Additional Wave 3 interventions that are ‘additional to and different from’ in class learning are tracked and monitored by the SENCo on the Wave 3 provision map.

 A My Support Plan may be formulated in liaison with the class teacher, parents, SENCo and any outside agencies.
 A My Support Plan is non-statutory but is an especially helpful document if there are a number of different agencies involved for a pupil as all important information about the pupil is recorded in one place.
 A My Support Plan is reviewed every 3-4 months and is used as the basis for an application for an Education Health Care plan (previously known as a Statement).
 At this point a SEND lead worker will be assigned to support this application.